Cosmian/mse-home-cli/README.md

 # 🏕️ MSE Home CLI

-MSE Home CLI is designed to start an mse application on your own SGX hardware without using all the mse cloud infrastructure.
+MSE Home CLI is designed to start an MSE application on your own SGX hardware without using all the MSE cloud infrastructure.

 We explain later how all the subscommands can be chained to deploy your own application.

 Two actors are required:
-- The code provider (who can also consume the result of the mse application)
+- The code provider (who can also consume the result of the MSE application)
-- The sgx operator (who also owns the data to run against the mse application)
+- The sgx operator (who also owns the data to run against the MSE application)

 ## Install